yaroslaff/okerrupdate-doc/checks/runline.md

 if *name*_GREP variable is used, output will be 'grepped' and only lines which matches grep regex will be left. if *name*_LINE variabe is used (default 0), this line number is used.
-Lines are numbered from 0. if *name*_CASE is 1 - grep will be case-sensitive, if 0 - case-insensitive.
+Lines are numbered from 0. if *name*_CASE is 1 - grep will be case-sensitive, if 0 - case-insensitive. if *name*_CM exists, it specifies check method.
+Default value is 'string', but you may want to use 'numerical'. if *name*_CMARGS exists, it specifies arguments for checkmethods.
+Arguments are separated by `|` sign.
+If checkmethod is string (default), default values for arguments are `options=reinit dynamic`, otherwise it's empty.

 If indicator is created, it will use method string with options 'reinit' and 'dynamic' (as dynamic, it will never switch status to ERR status, but will send alert always when string changed).